theoliveridley/datasciencecoursera/README.md

 datasciencecoursera
 ===================

-Github Repository for trying out R projects
+Github Repository for trying out R projects on the Coursera data science track

-Not much information to add at this point in time.
+Folders will generally correspond to the course.